Setting up Actions on comments is really easy.

 This option is selected by default.

-For information about using the HTML5 viewer, see "Reviewing a Video Proof (in the New Proofing Viewer)."
+For information about using the HTML5 viewer, see "Reviewing Proofs in the HTML5 Viewer."

 You can create a customized subdomain for your account.
 The subdomain will replace the word app in your account URL with the subdomain name.